 The Juris Doctoris/Master of Social Work (JD/MSW) dual degree offers students the opportunity to gain an exceptional knowledge base and skill set that will prepare them to assume positions of leadership in law and social policy, to advocate effectively for clients, to understand systems and institutions, and to actively pursue social justice.
 Students enrolled in Washington University's JD/MSW program frequently seek careers in the areas of traditional social work, public interest law, government administration, nonprofit management, social entrepreneurship, or public policy, among others.

 The JD/MSW program generally takes four years, which is one less than it would take if the two degrees were completed separately.
-Students may start their first year in either the School of Law or the Brown School, generally move to their counterpart school for the second year, and then pursue mixed course work in the final two years.
+Students may start their first year in either the School of Law or the Brown School.
+They will generally move to their counterpart school for the second year and then pursue mixed course work during the final two years.
 Students who start in only one program are welcome to apply to the other and begin the dual degree during their second year.
 More details about the program may be found on the School of Law website.